Skip to Content

 Acoustic Neuroma

-Other less common causes of blocked ear are anxiety, Meniere's disease and other balance disorders.
+Other less common causes of blocked ears are anxiety, Meniere's disease, and other balance disorders.

 How can you unblock your ear?
 Some handy tips to prevent blocked ear: